jczzz/ActivitySniper-SocialMediaApp/readme.md

 The page will list all registered users, and admin can view a user's information and can delete a user.

 Each user (admin or regular users) can
-    see own account information, edit own account information by clicking 'view your account in the right-up corner'.
+    see own account information, edit own account information by clicking 'view your account' in the right-up corner.

 Each user can leave comments on all other people's account informaiton page when visiting the information page(including himself).
 The leaved comments can be seen by everyone.

-Each regular user can send messages to all people other than himself in the information page of other people, and other people will get the messages by clicking the messages button in the header.
+Each regular user can send messages to all people other than himself in the information page of the other people, and other people will get the messages by clicking the messages button in the header.
 (the number in the button will show how many people have sent him messages).
 After clicking 'view all conversation with this person', the number will drop by 1.